February 05, 2021

 For example, if you opt to use a public cloud will you build (estimated) restore costs into your monthly fees for clients?
 Or, will you bill them separately for restore costs?
 The former provides a better customer experience, but incurs risk: What happens if you underestimate costs?
 The latter mitigates MSP risk, but may lead to unhappy clients when costs spike.

 Additionally,some all-in-one solution providers offer additional security measures like two-factor authentication at every step and hardened cloud appliances.
-Others might offer data immutability and automated retention capabilities that help organizations meet security objectives and compliance regulations.
+Others might offer data immutability and automated retention capabilities that help organisations meet security objectives and compliance regulations.

 Looking to understand more about BDCR and the cloud download our BCDR Buyers Guide For MSPs.